 Effect of Termination or Change in Control on Equity Compensation.
 Time-based Vesting Stock Options, Restricted Stock and Restricted Stock Units

-If an NEO's service relationship with us ceases for any reason other than disability, death, retirement or cause, the NEO may exercise the vested portion of any option for three months after the date of termination (except with respect to Mr. Thorne as noted above under "-Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements").
+If an NEO's service relationship with us ceases for any reason other than disability, death, retirement or cause, the NEO may exercise the vested portion of any option for three months after the date of termination (except with respect to Mr. Thorne as noted above under "-Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table- Employment Agreements").
 If an NEO's service relationship with us terminates by reason of disability, death or retirement, the NEO or the NEO's representative generally may exercise the vested portion of any option for 12 months after the date of such termination.
 In no event, however, may an option be exercised beyond the expiration of its term.
 If an NEO's service relationship with us terminates for cause, the option (whether or not vested) will terminate immediately.
 In the event of death, disability or retirement, the options previously granted to the NEOs under the 2013 Omnibus Plan or under our 2016 Omnibus Plan are deemed vested to the extent of the number of options that would have vested had the NEO's employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment due to disability or retirement.
 None of our NEOs were eligible for retirement as of December 31, 2019.

 If an NEO's service relationship with us terminates for any reason other than death or disability, except as provided below, all unvested shares of restricted stock and unvested restricted stock units granted to the NEOs under the 2013 Omnibus Plan or the 2016 Omnibus Plan will immediately be forfeited (except with respect to Mr. Thorne as noted above under "- Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements").
-In the event of death or disability, the shares of restricted stock previously granted to the NEOs under the 2013 Omnibus Plan or the 2016 Omnibus Plan are deemed vested to the extent of the number of shares that would have vested had the NEO's employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment due to disability.
-In the event of death, disability or retirement, the restricted stock units granted to the NEOs (other than the 2018 recognition RSUs) under the 2016 Omnibus Plan are deemed vested to the extent of the number of awards that would have vested had the NEO's employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment due to disability or retirement.
+In the event of death or disability, the shares of restricted stock previously granted to the NEOs under the 2013 Omnibus Plan or the 2016 Omnibus Plan are deemed vested to the extent of the number of shares that would have vested had the NEO's employment continued until the next vesting date immediately following the date of death or the effective date of the number of awards that would have vested had the NEO's employment continued until the next vesting RSUs) under the 2016 Omnibus Plan are deemed vested to the NEOs under the 2018 recognition RSUs) under the 2016 Omnibus Plan are deemed vested to the number of awards that would have vested had the NEO's employment continued until the next vesting date immediately following Plan are deemed vested to the extent of the number of awards that would have vested had the NEO's employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment due to disability or retirement.
 Upon a termination for any reason other than for cause, the vesting of any unvested recognition RSUs granted in 2018 will be accelerated.